MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 ## Enable Trust server connection (not recommended)

-Due to breaking changes in EFCore 8 and OLEDB 19, [encrypt defaults to **True** for SQL Server connection](/ef/core/what-is-new/ef-core-7.0/breaking-changes?toc=%2Fdotnet%2Fcore%2Fcompatibility%2Ftoc.json&bc=%2Fdotnet%2Fbreadcrumb%2Ftoc.json&tabs=v7#encrypt-defaults-to-true-for-sql-server-connections).
-Connection to SQL Server is always encrypted which requires certificate that client can trust.
+Due to breaking changes in EFCore 8 and OLEDB 19, connection to SQL Server is always encrypted which requires a certificate that the client can trust.

 You can proceed with any one of the following ways: